 My heart has a special affinity to France.
 This is helped by the fact that my papa and step-mama relocated to the Limousin region a few years back.
 Any country that sells a decent bottle of red wine for less than five euros, I’m sold.
 The incredibly beautiful Château de Cazenac is nearby in the Dordogne region of Southern France and I’m honoured to have spent time there for Kat & Guy’s wedding.

 Picture this: day one.
 I arrive at Bordeaux airport, aware that I have a two hour drive ahead of me.
 Bergerac is closer but for some logistical reason I couldn’t make this work.
 Breezed through passport control and followed the signs to collect my rental car.
 It’s a good ten minute walk, straight past the car park with the little booth where you pick up the keys.
-Sign at the counter says return to the car park booth.
-Sigh.
-I’m narked already.
+It’s all these tiny details of being a destination wedding photographer that I most appreciate.